opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 to provide the hosts info in a file ``$DOVETAIL_HOME/pre_config/hosts.yaml``.

 Create and edit file ``$DOVETAIL_HOME/pre_config/hosts.yaml``.
 Below is an example of what this file should contain.
-Note, that multiple hostnames can be specified for each IP address, as shown in the generic syntax below the example.
+Note that multiple hostnames can be specified for each IP address, as shown in the generic syntax below the example.

 .. code-block:: bash